 Let’s talk electrical inspections.
 If you own a property, you need one.
 Whether it’s your own home, a business premises or a property you rent out, you still need to make sure your electrical installations are safe and up to code.
-You also need to comply with a number of laws on electrical maintenance, which pretty much means you need to keep up with your periodic inspections – and make any changes recommended quickly.
+You also need to comply with laws on electrical maintenance, which means you need to keep up with your periodic inspections – and make any changes recommended quickly.
 But it can be a bit of a confusing area so, today, we’re going to answer some of the most common questions around electrical inspections in your home, and in your business.

 What Is A Periodic Inspection?